tobiasdemendonca/terraform-provider-maas/docs/resources/network_interface_tag.md

 page_title: "maas_network_interface_tag Resource - terraform-provider-maas"
 subcategory: ""
 description: |-
   Provides a resource to manage a MAAS tags as strings on a network interface not managed by Terraform.
-It is highly recommended to not use this resource to manage tags on network interfaces managed by Terraform.
-For that, use the nested tags attribute on resources such as maas_network_interface_physical.
+It is highly recommended to not use this resource to manage tags on network interfaces managed by Terraform, as this will cause conflicts and will overwrite the tags already set.
+Use the nested tags attribute on resources such as maas_network_interface_physical if you need to manage tags on network interfaces managed by Terraform.
 ---

 # maas_network_interface_tag (Resource)

 Provides a resource to manage a MAAS tags as strings on a network interface not managed by Terraform.
-It is highly recommended to not use this resource to manage tags on network interfaces managed by Terraform.
-For that, use the nested `tags` attribute on resources such as `maas_network_interface_physical`.
+It is highly recommended to not use this resource to manage tags on network interfaces managed by Terraform, as this will cause conflicts and will overwrite the tags already set.
+Use the nested `tags` attribute on resources such as `maas_network_interface_physical` if you need to manage tags on network interfaces managed by Terraform.